 Moreover, Apple has a track record of swaying the industry to align with its standards, similar to how Chrome is catching up to Safari’s ITP.

 How will this update affect my Dynamic Yield campaigns?

-Experience Email, Email Recommendations, and Dynamic Content for Email do not rely on tracking pixels.
+Experience Email does not rely on tracking pixels.
 User identification is done using the CUID that is attached as a parameter (see ESP integration).

 This ensures that Dynamic Yield content will continue to be personalized at the user level, even for users who enabled Apple’s Mail Privacy Protection feature.

 However, today content is personalized in real time, when the subscriber opens the email.
 For subscribers who enable this mode, content will be personalized according to the time Apple “preloads” the email – moving from real time to "recent time”.

 Even so, you can still personalize email campaigns with product or content recommendations based on meaningful engagement metrics like browsing history, purchase history, previous email clicks, and any other user interactions.
 Recommendations will still be tailored to each contact based on their unique profile, affinity, and historical data.

 How will it impact how I measure my email campaigns?